1. Introduction#

 Note

 Not having separate scalar types greatly simplifies the programming of numerical computing tasks.
-Vectors are prevalent in our main areas of interest – statistics, simulations, data science, machine learning, and all other data-oriented computing.
-For example, columns and rows in tables (values of different features describing clients, ratings of items given by users) or time series (stock market prices, readings from temperature sensors) are all best represented by means of such sequences.
+Vectors are prevalent in our main areas of interest: statistics, simulations, data science, machine learning, and all other data-orientated computing.
+For example, columns and rows in tables (characteristics of clients, ratings of items given by users) or time series (stock market prices, readings from temperature sensors) are all best represented by means of such sequences.

 to the languages that require special add-ons for vector processing,